alphy-17/Trendall-Project/README.md

 - **Tools**: Utilizes Python and the NLTK library to process and clean the extracted text.

 ### Database
-- **Schema and Models**: Defined in `database/`, the schema ensures that extracted text and images are stored in a structured format compatible with the Oxford University’s search and data recording format.
+- **Schema and Models**: the schema ensures that extracted text and images are stored in a structured format compatible with the Oxford University’s search and data recording format.
 - **Management Scripts**: Include tools for inserting, updating, and querying the database records.

 ### Frontend